alphaleonis/AlphaVSS/README.md

 The goal of AlphaVSS is to provide an interface that is simple to use from any .NET application, yet provides the full functionality of VSS.

-For more information see [http://alphavss.alphaleonis.com](http://alphavss.alphaleonis.com)
+For documentation and more information see [http://alphavss.alphaleonis.com](http://alphavss.alphaleonis.com)

 For samples, see https://github.com/alphaleonis/AlphaVSS-Samples.